Calvin T. Ryan Library

 Renewal of Library Material

-Charges, including replacement cost, fines, processing charges, and billing fees will apply to library items checked out to any patron other than faculty and administrative borrowers that are:
+Charges, including replacement cost, processing charges, and billing fees will apply to library items checked out to any patron other than faculty and administrative borrowers that are:

 Charges, including replacement cost, processing charges, and billing fees will apply to library items checked out to any faculty and administrative borrowers when: